RocketCommunicationsInc/astro/packages/astro-uxds/_content/ttc-service-ux-design/ttc-monitor.md

 ## Contact Details and Pass Plan Pane

 The Contact Details Modeless Pane opens on the right side of the browser window.
-It allows operators to view contact details for a spacecraft — including information such as next pass time, AOS/LOS, state of contact as well as ground station details like name, azimuth and elevation.
+It allows operators to view contact details for a spacecraft — including information such as next pass time, AOS/LOS, and state of contact as well as ground station details like name, azimuth, and elevation.
 Operators can also toggle the view to display the Pass Plan for the spacecraft’s current/upcoming pass, which includes details like AOS commands, steps, and run lengths.

 ![TT&C Contact Details Pane](/img/service-specific-ux-design/ttc-monitor-contact-details.png)